 Earth's Thermal Blanket

 This introduction covers Earth's Thermal Blanket within Greenhouse Effect for GCSE Chemistry.
-Revise Greenhouse Effect in Atmosphere for GCSE Chemistry with 20 exam-style questions and 12 flashcards.
-This topic appears less often, but it can still be a useful differentiator on mixed-topic papers.
-It is section 1 of 13 in this topic.
+Revise Greenhouse Effect in Atmosphere for GCSE Chemistry with 25 exam-style questions and 12 flashcards.
+This topic appears regularly enough that it should still be part of a steady revision cycle.
+It is section 1 of 14 in this topic.
 Use this introduction to connect the idea to the wider topic before moving on to questions and flashcards.

 Topic position